Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 Calculating the wattage ratings of the large appliances will make sure you don’t have to turn off one appliance to run the other.

 However, make sure you only consider those high draw appliances that you use daily.
-Appliances such as microwave, coffee maker, refrigerator, etc. draw the most amount of electricity.
+Appliances such as microwaves, coffee makers, refrigerators, etc. draw the most amount of electricity.

 The table below provides rough estimates of the starting and running wattage of a few household appliances.
 The numbers will vary depending on the brand and size of your appliances.